-All full-time freshmen and sophomore Day Campus students (those with fewer than 60 semester hours completed) must live on campus except:
+- All full-time students at the traditional campus with fewer than 60 semester hours completed must live on campus.

-- Military veterans as defined by federal guidelines
+- Military veterans and active duty service members as defined by federal guidelines.

 - Still be in school after two years